neha-kay/Kiko-plus/_posts/2014-03-03-getting-the-first-date-isnt-the-hardest-part.md

 ### So both these options kind of suck 😕

-The ideal option would be having some sort of <strong></strong>><i> grace period </strong></i> where you can interact with the person as they are naturally, without the expectations of a relationship.
+The ideal option would be having some sort of __grace period__ where you can interact with the person as they are naturally, without the expectations of a relationship.
 This grace period would ideally be 3-5 hangouts.

 ### The Grace Period